-According to the Bureau of Labor Statistics, employment of social workers is projected to grow 19 percent over 10 years to 2022, faster than the average for all occupations, due to increased demand for health care and social services.
+According to the Bureau of Labor Statistics, employment of social workers is projected to grow 12 percent by 2024, faster than the average for all occupations, due to increased demand for health care and social services.

 Robust areas of social work employment